Kidney stones are among the most painful medical conditions.

 Vitamin D supplements can sometimes cause a spike in your calcium levels.
 They may thus also contribute to the formation of kidney stones.

-The parathyroid glands in your body pump hormones into the blood and play a role in how your body absorbs calcium.
-People who have parathyroid problems are thus more likely to develop kidney stones.
+The parathyroid glands in your body produces hormones which play a critical role in how your body absorbs calcium.
+People who have hyperfunction of parathyroid glands are thus more likely to develop kidney stones.

 Problems with the Gut